pyrdm/pyrdm/docs/source/getting_started.rst

    .. figure::  images/zenodo_token.png
       :align:   center

-      The personal access token details.
+      Setting up a new personal access token for PyRDM.

 #.
 Click ``Create``.
 The access token should be pasted into the ``[zenodo]`` section of the ``pyrdm.ini`` configuration file.